Last updated on June 12th, 2026

 Holm House

-The founder of the Holm family likely came to Finland from either Sweden or Germany about a century earlier.
+The founder of the Holm family likely came to Finland from either Sweden or Germany about a century before building a house here.
 However, the house is decorated in traditional Swedish style.
-That was typical of upper-class households at that time, as Swedish language and culture were hallmarks of higher social status.
+That was typical of all upper-class households at that time (even German ones), as Swedish language and culture were hallmarks of higher social status.

 An ever-changing array of exhibits is housed on the ground floor.